Halton Castle: Later history

 The condition of the building continued to deteriorate although the gatehouse remained in use as a court.
 In 1728 George Cholmondeley, 2nd Earl of Cholmondeley, leased the site from the Crown.
 In 1737 a courthouse was built on the site of the medieval gatehouse.
 Henry Sephton, a Liverpool architect and builder, and John Orme, a joiner from Prescot, were appointed to carry out the work.
 The first floor was the courtroom and prisoners were held in the basement.
 By 1792 the courthouse had fallen into disrepair and money was found to repair it, although the source of that money is unclear.
 The court continued to function there until 1908.

 In around 1800, three folly walls had been added to the existing ruined walls on the east side of the castle to make it look more impressive from Norton Priory, the home of Sir Richard Brooke.
 One of these walls was demolished in around 1906.
 During the Victorian era a sunken garden and two bowling greens were constructed within the castle enclosure.
 In 1977 the castle was leased to Halton Borough Council.
 In 1986–87 the site of the castle was excavated.

 Present state

 The castle continues to be owned by the Duchy of Lancaster.
-It is leased from the Duchy by Halton Borough Council and managed by The Norton Priory Museum Trust.
-The interior of the castle is occasionally opened to the public and there are plans to make it more accessible in the future.
+It is leased from the Duchy by Halton Borough Council with support from The Norton Priory Museum Trust.
 The castle is a Grade I listed building.
 Its walls are in a ruinous state, but the circumference is intact and it is possible to walk completely around the exterior.
 From its prominent position there are extensive views in all directions, including Lancashire, Cheshire, the Pennines, the hills of the Peak District and the mountains of North Wales.
 The courthouse is now a public house, The Castle, Halton.
 Its first floor is used as a function room and the basement contains the cellars of the public house.
 It is designated as a Grade II* listed building.